skmansoorpro/covid-19-data/scripts/docs/environment.md

-# Setting up the working environment
+# Setting up the development environment
 This document explains all the necessary steps to set up your environment and work with this project correctly.

 Perhaps you want to set up the environment to help us out, or to learn how we work, or because you want to set up a